andrew/ultimate-awesome/README.md

 ### Dart Lists
 - [open-source-flutter-apps](https://github.com/tortuvshin/open-source-flutter-apps) - :iphone: List of open source Flutter applications :octocat:.
+- [fucking-awesome-flutter](https://github.com/correia-jpv/fucking-awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more. 😎 Awesome lists about all kinds of interesting topics.
+With repository stars⭐ and forks🍴.
 - [awesome-flutter](https://github.com/xiaomingx/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [awesome-open-source-flutter-applications](https://github.com/jagdish-pulpet/awesome-open-source-flutter-applications) - This repository is a curated collection of amazing open-source applications written in Flutter framework.
 Whether you're looking for inspiration, learning resources, or just want to explore what others have built with Flutter, this is the perfect place for you!.
 - [awesome-dart](https://github.com/mimzychou/awesome-dart) - A curated list of Dart code and resources, inspired by awesome lists. .